The bylaws serve as the governing document for the Staff Senate.

 - Nominations will be accepted at the March meeting with a written document sent to the Senate one week prior to the April meeting.

-G. Members-at-Large will be elected at the May meeting when newly elected senators are in attendance.
+- Members-at-Large will be elected at the May meeting when newly elected senators are

 A senator may, in good faith, request a vote of competency for an Officer when an Officer is unable or does not properly perform the duties of the office, e.g. does not attend meetings or fulfill duties described for that office, by the following: